cloudevents/spec/spec.md

 CloudEvents seeks to ease event declaration and delivery across services, platforms and beyond.

-The [Serialization Profile](serialization.md) specifies how to serialize a CloudEvent into certain encoding formats.
-Compliant CloudEvents implementations that support those formats MUST adhere to the encoding rules specified in the profile for those formats.
+Event Formats specify how to serialize a CloudEvent with certain encoding formats.
+Compliant CloudEvents implementations that support those encodings MUST adhere to the encoding rules specified in the respective event format.
+All implementations MUST support the [JSON format][json-format.md].

 # Design Goals